 ABOUT THE CURATORS

-The exhibition in the Danish Pavilion will be curated by two strong profiles.
+The exhibition in the Danish Pavilion was curated by two strong profiles.
 Over the years, Boris Brorman Jensen and Kristoffer Lindhardt Weiss have observed, debated and contributed to Danish architecture and urban planning through books, articles, teaching and exhibitions.

 Boris Brorman Jensen is an independent researcher, consultant and practising architect.
 He studied at the Aarhus School of Architecture and Buffalo State and holds a PhD from Aalborg University.
 He has also been affiliated with several international architecture schools and universities, including the University of Sydney, Chulalongkorn University in Bangkok and the Harvard Graduate School of Design.

 Kristoffer Lindhardt Weiss holds a degree in philosophy.
 Throughout his career, he has worked with architecture and urban development as a partner at architectural firm EFFEKT (2003-2007), as a lecturer at the Royal Danish Academy of Fine Arts, School of Architecture, as an exhibitor and as an architecture critic for Danish newspapers Dagbladet, Information and Weekendavisen.
 He is also a partner at the consultancy firm Wallner Weiss.

 The International Architecture Biennale in Venice, Italy takes place every other year and is the largest architecture event in the world.
 There are more than 60 national pavilions with exhibitions situated in the Giardini district, at the Arsenale and all over the city.
 The director of the 15th International Architecture Biennale in Venice was Chilean architect Alejandro Aravena.